For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 Non-Surgical Rectocele-Enterocele Treatment

-Non-surgical treatment may be considered as the first step, especially in mild and moderate cases.
-The aim is to slow the progression of prolapse, reduce pelvic pressure, control constipation, and improve quality of life.
+Non-surgical treatment can be considered as the first step, especially in mild and moderate cases.
+The aim is to slow the progression of prolapse, reduce pelvic pressure, control constipation and improve quality of life.

 Non-surgical treatment options include:

-• Vaginal Pessary: Prolapsed tissues may be mechanically supported with a support device placed inside the vagina.
+• Vaginal Pessar:Sagging tissues can be supported mechanically with a support device placed inside the vagina.

-Surgical treatment may be considered in the following situations:
+Surgical treatment may be considered in the following cases:

-• Marked fullness or outward bulging in the vagina,
+• Significant fullness or bulging of the vagina,

 • Significant discomfort during sexual intercourse,